 - The agent reports an App Server Restart event and indicates if the restart was graceful or not.

-- For non-graceful shutdown, the agent reports an CLR Crash if it detects one.
+- For non-graceful shutdown, the agent reports a CLR Crash if it detects one.

-CLR metrics give insight into how the .NET runtime is performing.
+CLR metrics provide insight into how the .NET runtime is performing.
 The AppDynamics preconfigured CLR metrics include:

 - .NET CLR memory usage